 Foods that are out of season are grown far away and require high shipping costs.
 These costs are reflected in your grocery bills.

-Before you shut the idea of buying store brands, you should give it a try.
+Before you shut down the idea of buying store brands, you should give it a try.

-Generic brands are often viewed as cheap knock-offs popular brands.
-But not all store brand products are lower quality compared to the big names.
+Generic brands are often viewed as cheap knock-offs of popular brands.
+But not all store-brand products are of lower quality compared to the big names.

 There are items where you can’t tell the difference in quality between brand name and store brand, but the savings are significant.
 For example, Costco’s Kirkland paper towels are cheaper than Bounty paper towels, but in terms of quality, they’re just as good as Bounty.

-After you’ve tried the generic brands and simply can’t stand it, stick with brand names.
+After you’ve tried the generic brands and simply can’t stand them, stick with brand names.

 When you buy generic brands, always compare the prices with brand names.
 Sometimes, brand names go on sale and will cost less than store brands.